fluxninja/aperture/docs/content/self-hosting/architecture.md

 ## Aperture Agents

 Agents serve as the workhorses of the platform, providing powerful flow control components.
-This include a weighted fair queuing scheduler for workload prioritization and a distributed rate-limiter for abuse prevention.
+This includes a weighted fair queuing scheduler for workload prioritization and a distributed rate-limiter for abuse prevention.

 These agents are deployed adjacent to services requiring load management and